 These bits are bound together by two distinctly Chinese elements.
-The first is the frog motif: the phonemes of the Chinese character for frog are the same as those of the character for the sound of a crying baby; the narrator’s infant and pen name is Tadpole; Northeast Gaomi Township is swampy and quite overrun by frogs and its local news is the Frog Calls; finally, a bullfrog farm is used as the front for a surrogacy clinic that provides babies, especially sons, to couples who cannot conceive.
+The first is the frog motif: the phonemes of the Chinese character for frog are the same as those of the character for the sound of a crying baby; the narrator’s infant and pen name is Tadpole; Northeast Gaomi Township is swampy and quite overrun by frogs and its local news is the Frog Calls

 The second unifying element is a skillfully woven net of family, classmates, and small village relationships, many linked by the local custom of naming children after body parts!
 All are bound together by these relationships as the world swirls around them.

 Each of the first four books is a letter to the narrator’s Japanese sensei